urtanto/OpenWeatherSDK/README.md

 # OpenWeatherSDK

 The OpenWeatherSDK provides a convenient way to interact with the OpenWeatherMap API, enabling developers to easily integrate weather data into their applications.
-This SDK supports retrieving current weather data, forecasts, and historical weather information for any location provided by the user.
+This SDK supports retrieving current weather data information for any location provided by the user.

 ## Features